Hire a bookkeeper: when to and what it costs in the UK

 What does a bookkeeper do?

 A bookkeeper records your business's financial transactions and keeps your accounts accurate and up to date.
-They handle the day-to-day numbers so you don't have to.
+They handle the day-to-day numbers so you can focus on running your business.

 Here's what bookkeepers typically handle: